 Brunch & Sip

 Your new favorite brunch stop awaits at Brunch & Sip, a Phoenix-based restaurant serving staple midday fare created with love and families in mind.
 Brunch & Sip is Larry “Lo-Lo” White’s third restaurant in Phoenix, and uses inspiration from the food he grew up with and the knowledge of his wife, Rasheedah White’s, cooking to curate the ultimate scratch menu.
 Dishes at the Black-owned restaurant in Phoenix were designed to be simple—no strange variations or over-the-top plates, just brunch options that taste like home.
-Some fan-favorite bites include the Epic Tableside Flambè with three housemade pancakes served a la mode with vanilla gelato and banana foster flambèd right before your eyes; the short rib hash with red wine-braised short ribs, two eggs and shredded garlic potatoes; and the All American Breakfast with two eggs any style, bacon or sausage, roasted rosemary potatoes and fresh fruit.
+Some fan-favorite bites include the Epic Tableside Flambè with three housemade pancakes served a la mode with vanilla gelato and banana foster flambèd right before your eyes and the All American Breakfast with two eggs any style, bacon or sausage, roasted rosemary potatoes and fresh fruit.
 Bruch & Sip is open Monday, Wednesday and Thursday, 8 a.m. to 2 p.m., and Friday, Saturday and Sunday, 8 a.m. to 3 p.m.
 To learn more about Brunch & Sip, visit brunchnsip.com.